Douglas Botting: Biography

 Botting was born in Kingston upon Thames, Surrey; he lived in and went to school in Worcester Park.
 Having witnessed the London Blitz first-hand, he went on to make documentaries and write historical records of the Second World War and aviation.
 Botting got an early flavour of travel when he served as an infantry subaltern for the King's African Rifles in Kenya, as part of his National Service.
 He went on to study English at St Edmund Hall, Oxford (graduating in 1954), during which time he undertook a pioneering exploration of the little-known island of Socotra in the Indian Ocean.
 His first book, Island of the Dragon's Blood, is an account of this trip.

 During Oxford and post-Oxford years, he volunteered and worked in a variety of positions, including as a paramilitary ambulance unit member during the 1956 Hungarian Revolution, as a private tutor to the Crown Prince of Nepal, as a worker in a leper colony in Biafra, and as a trainer for ex-head-hunter tribes undergoing re-training in the Venezuelan rainforest.

 However, he chose documentary filmmaking, and investigative journalism as his career.
 As a BBC Special Correspondent to the former USSR, he reported news events such as the first cosmonauts' homecoming and Fidel Castro's state visit, and was the first person from west of the Iron Curtain since the Russian Revolution of 1917 to travel voluntarily among the nomadic reindeer tribes of Arctic Siberia and the Gulag.
 Botting went on to make documentary films for organisations including National Geographic, the BBC, Time Life and the Royal Geographical Society.

 Among his other occupations was that of writing: Botting wrote a series of Time Life Books on the Second World War, early aviation and maritime vessels.
 His foray into investigative journalism included several other Second World War books, including the best-selling Nazi Gold: The Story of the World's Greatest Robbery - And Its Aftermath.
 His back-to-back biographies of Gavin Maxwell and Gerald Durrell also earned him praise.

-His former wife is the broadcaster and company director Louise Botting.
-They married in 1964 and the marriage was dissolved in the mid-1980s.
-The couple had two daughters: Kate, a writer and television producer, and news presenter Anna Botting.